Anders Antonsen: Career

 In 2021, Antonsen participated at the European Mixed Team Championships in Finland, and helped the team win the gold medal.
 At the May European Championships, he was crowned as the men's singles champion, after organizers decided to cancel the finals, due to his opponent, Viktor Axelsen, tested positive for COVID-19.

 Antonsen clinched a bronze medal after he lost in the semifinals of the 2021 World Championships to Loh Kean Yew, the eventual World Champion, in straight games, 21–23, 14–21.

-Starting off the season in 2022, Antonsen managed to avenge his loss to Loh Kean Yew in the World Championships semi finals, winning against the reigning world champion in the first round of the All England Open, in rubber games, 21–15, 18–21, 21–13.
+Starting off the season in 2022, Antonsen managed to avenge his loss to Loh Kean Yew in the World Championships semi-finals, winning against the reigning world champion in the first round of the All England Open, in rubber games, 21–15, 18–21, 21–13.
 He then lost in the next round to Lakshya Sen, in straight games, 16–21, 18–21.

 On 30 April, Antonsen won silver at the European Championships losing to compatriot Viktor Axelsen (17–21, 15–21) in the finals in Madrid, Spain.
 Antonsen was very upset over the quality of his own play, saying audiences nearly deserved an apology.

 Antonsen then pulled out of the Asian leg of tournaments, the Indonesia Masters, the Indonesia Open, the Malaysian Open, the Malaysian Masters and the Singapore Open, citing injuries.

+In 2024, Antonsen managed to claim four BWF World Tour title, including his first ever Super 1000 event, in the Malaysia Open, beating Shi Yuqi in the final.
+Two week after his victory in the Malaysia, he won the Indonesia Masters beating Brian Yang in the final.
+In April, he crowned as European champions by winning his second European Championships title.
+At the Indonesia Open finals in June, the "Istora boy" was beaten by Shi Yuqi in rubber game.
+Antonsen made his second appearance at the Olympics in the 2024 Paris Olympics, but his journey was stopped in the quarter-finals.
+On 24 August 2024, Antonsen announced on his social media that his coaching agreement with Joachim Persson had been terminated as Persson was seen placing bets on matches.
+Since then, he appointed his brother Kasper Antonsen, as his new head coach starting from October.
+He won the home soil Denmark Open title, beating Koki Watanabe in the final in straight game.
+He then captured his fourth World Tour title of the year in the China Masters.
+Antonsen qualified to compete in the year-end finals tournament the BWF World Tour Finals, and finished runners-up to Shi Yuqi.
+He concluded the season as World number 2 in the BWF World ranking.